Hervar77/infinity-doc/mkdocs/api/infinity.bcrypt.md

 Parameters:

 - password: `string`
-  >the original string used for the creation of the hash for the function to return true
+  >The original string used for the creation of the hash for the function to return true.

 - hash: `string`
-  >the hash to be checked
+  >The hash to be checked.

 Return type: `boolean`